TrafficGuard/typedai/shared/schemas/DOCS.md

 If there is a compile failure on this line then there is a mismatch between the schema and the interface.

+The compile error `error TS2322: Type 'true' is not assignable to type 'false'` indicates a type mismatch.